I-AM-T3X/TokenPriceDisplay/README.md

 ## Planned Features

 - Customization options for text size, color, and font.
-- Additional support for displaying other in-game currencies or tokens.

 ## Changelog

 ## v1.53 - New Settings Integration and UI Enhancements